 Provide More Nutrients:

 Excessive foliage grabs nutrients that tomato plants need to produce fruits.
-Pruning provides more nutrients to develop healthy fruits rather produce more foliage.
+Pruning provides more nutrients to develop healthy fruits rather than produce more foliage.

 Increase Air Circulation: